 Food & Safety Recalls/FDA Advisories for Dog Foods Have MOVED: click HERE

-To think about: American taxpayers spend $one billion annually to fund municipal animal shelters.
+To think about: American taxpayers spend more than $1 billion annually to fund municipal animal shelters.

-In those facilities, 14,000 animals are killed each day, often brutally, in archaic gas chambers...
+In those facilities, 14,000 animals are killed each day, often brutally: even in archaic gas chambers...

 many within merely hours of their arrival: why are they called shelters?

 “Shelter killing is the leading cause of death for healthy dogs and cats in the United States”